rasmuspausgaard/tumorboardDNA/README.md

     --fastq               Path to dir with fastq files
                               Default: data storage dirs at lnx01 server or kga01 server

     --cram                Path to dir with CRAM files

     --fastqInput          Use Fastq as input, search the archive location for the relevant files for the samples in the samplesheet

+    --skipQC              Do not run QC module